sadiaakter2296/Doctor-Appointment-and-Management-System/DAMS-FRONTEND/src/components/home/README.md

-# DAMS Home Page Components
+# Medicare Pro Home Page Components

-This directory contains all the components for the Doctor Appointment Management System (DAMS) home page.
+This directory contains all the components for the Doctor Appointment Management System (Medicare Pro) home page.

 ## Components Overview